Over the centuries, hundreds of Christmas carols have been composed. Many fall quickly into obscurity.

 At the same time, German-speaking missionaries spread the song from Tibet to Alaska and translated it into local languages.
 By the mid-19th century, “Silent Night” had even made its way to subarctic Inuit communities along the Labrador coast, where it was translated into Inuktitut as “Unuak Opinak.”

 The lyrics of “Silent Night” have always carried an important message for Christmas Eve observances in churches around the world.
-But the song’s lilting melody and peaceful lyrics also reminds us of a universal sense of grace that transcends Christianity and unites people across cultures and faiths.
+But the song’s lilting melody and peaceful lyrics also remind us of a universal sense of grace that transcends Christianity and unites people across cultures and faiths.

 Perhaps at no time in the song’s history was this message more important than during the Christmas Truce of 1914, when, at the height of World War I, German and British soldiers on the front lines in Flanders laid down their weapons on Christmas Eve and together sang “Silent Night.”

 The song’s fundamental message of peace, even in the midst of suffering, has bridged cultures and generations.
 Great songs do this.
-They speak of hope in hard times and of beauty that arises from pain; they offer comfort and solace; and they are inherently human and infinitely adaptable.
+They speak of hope in hard times and of beauty that arises from pain; they offer comfort and solace, and they are inherently human and infinitely adaptable.

 This article is republished from The Conversation under a Creative Commons license.